Operator Product Expansion in Carrollian CFT: Carrollian OPE structures

 \subsection{Uniform coincidence limit}

 In analogy with \eqref{standard OPE coincident}, we postulate the existence of an OPE of the form

 where the sum is over \textit{single-particle} carrollian primary fields.
 As usual the subleading terms involve the descendants operators \eqref{descendant fields}.
-The `massive' terms may correspond to at least two different types of operators.
+Unlike in conventional CFT where one can rely on the state-operator correspondence, in this context it is a priori unclear whether there exists a convergent OPE and what is the full set of operators which need to be considered on the right-hand side of \eqref{Carrollian OPE}.
+In particular, the `massive' terms may correspond to at least two different types of operators.
 First they can correspond to massive one-particle operators, for instance in the context of a scattering theory involving massive particles, in which case they cannot be local carrollian operators of the type considered in this paper.\footnote{They are local carrollian operators on $\mathsf{Ti}$ \cite{Have:2024dff}.} Second they may correspond to multi-particle states.
 Although we will not consider the corresponding OPE blocks explicitly in this work, at the end of this subsection we discuss their unavoidable appearance.
 Regardless we directly proceed to constrain the functions $f_{12k}(\x)$ by requiring consistency with Poincar\'e symmetry.
 In practice we act on both sides of \eqref{Carrollian OPE} with the symmetry generators and require consistency order by order in $\x \sim 0$.